llambiel/letsecureme/post.md

 You should have got an "A" grade, wich sounds much better!

 Some of you may have noticed that we didn't enable HPKP (HTTP Public Key Pinning), which would have allowed us to get the A+ grade.
 In fact that header could really screw your website if the feature is not well understood and carefully planned.
-I may add more details on it on this page in the future, stay tuned.
+This subject may be developed in this page in the future, stay tuned.

 ## Conclusion